Tech-Abdullahi/Tech-Abdullahi/README.md

 ## 🔧 Current Focus:
 - **AI**: Exploring the intersection of artificial intelligence and computer science to solve complex problems and improve system efficiencies.
 - **Low-Level Programming**: Diving deep into system-level programming with languages like C and assembly, optimizing performance and understanding the intricacies of hardware-software interaction.
+- **Fullstack Development**: Building and maintaining complete web applications, proficient in both frontend and backend technologies.

 ## 💡 Interests:
 - **Embedded Systems**: Designing and developing integrated hardware-software solutions.